 If compression does not take place, then the speed of your website will be affected.
 Then, visitors will become frustrated with how slow your website is, and may ultimately end up leaving your site.

 If an image file size is too large, then it will take a long time to download when a visitor clicks onto your page.
 If it takes a long time to download, then the whole website will be slowed down.
+Those 2 factors intertwine, so picking good quality photos from sites like Depositphotos, Pixlr, or StockUnlimited is necessary, but irrelevant if you don’t optimize them properly and vice-versa.

 Speed is a significant factor when it comes to SEO.
 Google will take into account how long it takes for your site to load when ranking it in search results.